-Trying to choose between an incline trainer vs treadmill?
+Trying to choose between a Nordictrack incline trainer vs treadmill?

-Nordictrack makes both treadmills and super-high incline treadmills, better known as incline trainers.
+Nordictrack makes both regular treadmills and super-high incline treadmills, better known as incline trainers.

-Incline trainers are very similar to regular treadmills – with the exception that they also give you up to 40% incline (vs the standard 10 or 15% incline you get with most regular treadmills).
-And you also get decline as well.
+Incline trainers are very similar to standard treadmills – with the exception that they also give you up to 40% incline (vs the 10 or 15% incline you get with most regular treadmills).

 So which is the best choice for you?